 You'll probably want to own a car, unless you live in certain areas that receive direct RTS bus access (like the #5 route on University or the 20-22, which feed into major apartments).

 You can ride your bike or ride the bus (or both) to campus, but you'll probably want a car or scooter at some point, depending where you live.
 If you live in or near a major apartment complex or near the Oaks Mall, chances are a bus comes directly to you.
 Bus routes that service this area include the 20, 21, 22, 5 and 75.

 In addition to the variety of shopping areas within West Gainesville, you'll be lucky to live near the UF Cultural Plaza on the west edge of campus.
 It's home to the Phillips Center for the Performing Arts, the Harn Museum of Art, the Florida Museum of Natural History and the Butterfly Rainforest.
 The Dudley Farm State Park, a historic old Florida cracker home recreated, is on the other edge of West Gainesville.
 The Cofrin Nature Park is right in the middle on 8th Avenue.

 There are too many businesses worth mentioning, but some include Moe's Southwest Grill and Heavenly Ham, both in the aforementioned Plaza Royale.
+This neighborhood is also home to North Florida Regional Medical Center, a high performing ER and long-term treatment hospital.
 Then, you'll want to check out the Oaks Mall.
 Gainesville Health & Fitness Center, the area's largest and most complete health club, is centrally located between the two.
 Finally, Domino's serves this area from its location at the intersection of University and 34th Street.These are the opinions of writers and not the opinions of SwampRentals.com or any of our advertising partners.